jamesandrew1315/yootheme-pro-expanded-panel/README.md

 To use this element:
-1. create a child theme on your project.
+1. Create a child theme on your project.
-2. Create a folder named builder
+2. Create a folder named **builder**
 3. Add the files in this repository to the builder folder.
 4. Activate the child theme in Yootheme settings.
 5. For more help in child theme activation follow the links below

 Wordpress: https://yootheme.com/support/yootheme-pro/wordpress/developers-child-themes

 Joomla: https://yootheme.com/support/yootheme-pro/joomla/developers-child-themes